Consumer's FAQ

 Mourning:

-DEWA offers different channels to submit an application:
+DEWA offers different channels to submit an application for this service.
+You can apply through:

 • DEWA’s smart app